 - down to the Alzou Valley, the actual village of Rocamadour with the Shrine, and

 The village of Rocamadour itself is limited to the West by the Porte Basse (Lower Gate) near the mill of Moulin de Roquefraîche and to the East by the Porte du Figuier (Fig-tree Gate).

 A Brief History of Rocamadour

 It is likely that Benedictine monks Marcilhac-sur-Célé built there a little oratory after the Council of Ephesus.

 Furthermore, it is believed that in the 4th century, the hermit Amadour was the first to preach the gospel in the region.
 He spent many years in the Alzou Valley, the “Tenebrous Valley”.
-He died there and his followers buried him in the site of the present-day shrine.
+He died there and his followers buried him at the site of the present-day shrine.

 In 968 the bishop of Cahors signed the donation act of Rocamadour’s chapel to the Saint Martin Abbey of Tulle.
 The Benedictine seal – the Virgin featured in a mandorle (almond shape), would later become the pilgrim’s emblem known as the “sportelle”.

 Then, in 1105, Pope Pascal II mentioned the pilgrimage to the Madonna of Rocamadour.
 The pilgrimage site became one of the four holy places of Christendom along with Jerusalem, Rome and Santiago de Compostela.
-Géraud d’Escorailles, abbot of Saint-Martin of Tulle, built a sanctuary on the site in 1152 to welcome the crowds of pilgrims.
+Géraud d’Escorailles, the abbot of Saint-Martin of Tulle, built a sanctuary on the site in 1152 to welcome the crowds of pilgrims.

-In fact the fame of Rocamadour spread in the Christendom from 1166.
+In fact, the fame of Rocamadour spread in Christendom from 1166.
 That year people discovered the well-preserved body of a hermit, thought to be St. Amadour, in front of the Notre-Dame oratory.
 Hence, Rocamadour took its name from the hermit: Roc Amadour – the rock of Amadour.